Driven Brands Holdings Earnings Call Transcripts

 -

-Q2 2024 saw modest revenue and EBITDA growth, led by strong Take 5 Oil Change and franchise performance, while car wash and collision segments faced headwinds.
-Debt reduction and asset divestitures remain priorities, with full-year guidance narrowed but reaffirmed for store growth and leverage targets.
+Q2 2024 saw modest revenue and EBITDA growth, led by Take 5 Oil Change and franchise businesses, while car wash and collision segments faced headwinds.
+The company revised its full-year outlook downward for same-store sales but expects to meet leverage and EBITDA targets, with continued focus on debt reduction and portfolio management.

 -